aliOzanDemirel/playground-examples/simple-exchange-rate-store/README.md

     - mock db driver or use proper in-memory db to run tests against
     - or can use testcontainers for module wide blackbox tests
 - Observability
-    - could use a real logger library with proper log fields and tracing
+    - could use proper log fields where needed
+    - use trace id for every flow, both jobs and requests
     - can emit prometheus samples for counted metrics
     - can deploy prometheus/grafana with helm, provisioning grafana with some default dashboards
 - Others
     - ignoring possible floating number conversion errors like losing precision
-    - ignoring duplicate exchange rate pulled from crypto API
     - http server does not have tls listener for simplicity, can configure self signed cert
     - can support arbitrary currency pair with more configuration logic
     - readiness/liveness probes can be added with better health check logic